mrwonderman/google-calendar-recurrence-parser/README.md

 google-calendar-recurrence-parser
 =================================

-When you work with the API for the Google Calendars, you might coma across the following strings:
+When you work with the API for the Google Calendars, you might come across the following strings:

 ```
 DTSTART;TZID=Europe/Zurich:20140818T111000 DTEND;